-One of the most notorious Microsoft Windows-based remote access trojans (RATs) is named Gh0st RAT, the first reports of its existence surfaced in 2009.
+Gh0st RAT is a notorious Microsoft Windows-based remote access Trojans (RAT).
+The first reports of its existence surfaced in 2009.
 These reports describe an APT operation named GhostNet that occurred in 2008.

 Targeted users who clicked on a link in a phishing email initiated a sequence of events which resulted in Gh0st RAT being installed on their systems.
 GhostNet consisted of at least 1295 infections in 103 countries.
 The infections occurred in embassies, foreign ministries and other government and military offices, mainly in Southern and Southeastern Asian countries, with a particular focus on the exiled Tibetan government and the Dalai Lama.

 How Do Remote Access Trojans (RAT) Work?

 RATs are one class of malware that has long posed a threat to corporate, small business and home users alike.
 A RAT can give an attacker complete control of an infected system remotely, including activating a system’s microphone and webcam, logging keystrokes, exfiltrating data from files on – or accessible from – the infected system and manipulating files, processes and system settings.

 There are a wide range of RATs, some are even commercially available, marketed with dubious claims of “valid” use cases, leading to their use by a wide gamut of attackers, from domestic partners, to profit motivated attackers, all the way to advanced persistent threat (APT) actors.
 RATs are available for various platforms and operating systems.

 Gh0st RAT Has Grown to Include Many Variants